 France, Russia, and the United States rejected the Tehran Declaration on a number of grounds identified in a June 9 letter to IAEA Director General Yukiya Amano.
 The key critique was that the declaration did not address Iran’s production of 20%-enriched uranium and Iran’s accumulation of a larger amount of LEU.

 Russian Step-by-Step Proposal

 Russian Foreign Minister Sergei Lavrov first publicly proposed a “road map” to implement the P5+1’s proposed incentives package July 12, 2011 during a speech in Washington.
-The proposal itself has not been made public, but its key elements have been described by former Iranian deputy nuclear negotiator Hossein Mousavian.
+Its key elements were described by former Iranian deputy nuclear negotiator Hossein Mousavian as follows.

 In April 2012, the P5+1 and Iran renewed diplomatic negotiations in Istanbul.
 Two more rounds of talks were held May 23-24 in Baghdad, and June 18-19 in Moscow.
 The negotiators decided in Istanbul to adopt a step-by-step process with reciprocal actions, in order to create momentum towards a long-term solution.
-Two proposals are being discussed in the ongoing negotiations, one proposed by the P5+1 and another from the Iranians.
+Two proposals were discussed in the negotiations, one by the P5+1 and another from the Iranians.
 Both sides agreed to expert-level talks, which took place in Istanbul on July 3, to discuss the technical aspects of each proposal.
-A fourth round of top-level political meetings has not yet been scheduled.